ZYuliaA/Data-Science-projects-managment/README.md

-This is a repository for Data Science information.
+These are repositories for Data Science information.